G-20 diplomats struggle for unity on Ukraine, war's impact

 The Ukraine war has shaken that order, she said, as Lavrov appeared to shuffle papers without expression at his seat in between the foreign ministers of Saudi Arabia and Mexico.

-Shortly thereafter, Blinken took direct aim at Lavrov and his delegation, accusing Russia directly in the second G-20 session of blocking millions of tons of grain in Ukrainian ports and causing food insecurity in large parts of the world, according to a western diplomat who was in the room.
+“The current world situation makes people lose faith in multilateralism and its capacity to respond effectively to global challenges,” she said.
+“So it is our responsibility to end the war sooner than later and settle our differences at the negotiating table, not at the battlefield.
+The world is watching us, so we cannot fail.”

-“To our Russian colleagues: Ukraine is not your country.
-Its grain is not your grain.
-Why are you blocking the ports?
-You should let the grain out,” Blinken said, according to the diplomat.
+Marsudi’s comments were the only portion of the conference that was open to the media, although individual ministers held separate one-on-one and smaller group meetings on the sidelines.

-At a separate meeting, Blinken hailed Marsudi’s speech.
+At their meeting, Blinken hailed Marsudi’s speech.
 “We see the effects of COVID still lingering around the world, unfortunately we also see the effects of the Russian aggression against Ukraine making things even more difficult than they already were,” he told her.

-Notwithstanding Marsudi’s appeal, there was little prospect for achieving the kind of lofty consensuses on weighty issues that have been a hallmark of past gatherings.
+Notwithstanding her appeal, there was little prospect for achieving the kind of lofty consensuses on weighty issues that have been a hallmark of past gatherings.

 U.S. officials say they are determined not to allow distractions to divert attention from what they believe should be the primary focuses of the Bali conference: the disruption to world food and energy supplies caused by Russia’s war in Ukraine, blaming Moscow for it, and marshalling a response to halt shortages that are already wreaking havoc in Africa, Asia and elsewhere.